Two characters from the heart of friendly, intimate circle (7)

 'friendly intimate circle' is the definition.

 'enclose' can be an answer for 'circle' (thesaurus).
-I'm unsure of the 'friendly intimate' bit.
+I am not sure about the 'friendly intimate' bit.

 'two characters from the heart' is the wordplay.